privacore/helppages-findx/en/features/advanced-search.md

 # Advanced search on Findx
-To reduce the number of results in your searches you can use advanced search prases
+To reduce the number of results in your searches you can enter advanced search phrases.

-In the search field, add eg. site:www.welt.de and you'll only get results from welt.de.
-It can be handy if you don't find what you look for, but also if you don't find anything at all.
+For example: In the search field, add site:www.welt.de and you'll only get pages from welt.de in your search results.
+This is useful when you want to find something on a specific site.

 ##Search phrases overview